deepdassubha6/react_word_letter_focus/README.md

 # Work Bench
 This is a simple react application.
-This application uses props and states to communicate between different components.
+- This application uses props and states to communicate between different components.
-It uses simple CSS for styling purpose.
+- It uses simple CSS for styling purpose and,
+- It is fully keyboard operable.

 Application is divided into multiple componnent - Layout component is the top level component which holds other top level components like -